 Native American Media Alliance

-The Native American Media Alliance, a Native American advocacy organization, in partnership with A+E Networks, Sony Pictures Entertainment and Kung Fu Monkey Productions announced January 11 they are accepting applications for the 6th Annual NATIVE AMERICAN TV WRITERS LAB.
+The Native American Media Alliance, a Native American advocacy organization, in partnership with Amazon Studios and Kung Fu Monkey Productions announced today they are accepting applications for the 7th Annual NATIVE AMERICAN TV WRITERS LAB.

 The NATIVE AMERICAN TV WRITERS LAB was created in accordance with the Barcid Foundation’s mission to improve media portrayals of Native Americans and to increase the number of Native Americans employed in all facets of the media industry.